About EPA's Work in the Columbia River Basin

-In January 2019, Congress appropriated $1 million to EPA for implementing the Columbia River Basin Restoration Program.
+Congress appropriated $2.2 million to EPA in 2019 for implementing the Columbia River Basin Restoration Program.

 The EPA and other federal agencies, states, tribes, local governments, nonprofit organizations, and individual citizens are all engaged in efforts to restore and improve the quality of the water, land and air within the Columbia River Basin.

 The sheer size and geography of the watershed requires unprecedented cooperation to accomplish these critical ecosystem restoration efforts.
 Below are summaries that highlight some of these efforts.

 Pollution prevention is less expensive and more effective than treating, recycling or cleaning up pollution.
 Idaho has been a leader in the Columbia River Basin in pollution prevention successes.

 Since 2002, the Idaho Chemical Roundup Program for Schools has assisted more than 50 schools with the safe disposal of over 7,500 pounds of hazardous lab chemicals.
 The program trained over 100 teachers in green chemistry principles, including instruction on safe "replacement labs" which use non-toxic materials to demonstrate core chemical principles in middle and high school curriculum.

 Each year this training has helped to reduce the purchase and disposal of an estimated 300 pounds of hazardous lab chemicals for in-class demonstrations.